Kappa Theta Pi: Membership

 Kappa Theta Pi's process for membership follows standard Greek rush and pledge guidelines.
 The fraternity's rush process occurs in both Fall and Winter semesters.

 Governance

 The executive board of the Alpha chapter of Kappa Theta Pi currently consists of the President, Vice President of External Affairs, Vice President of Internal Affairs, Vice President of Finance, Vice President of Engagement, Vice President of Membership, Vice President of Marketing, Vice President of Professional Development, and Vice President of Technical Development.
 Elections for each Executive Board position occurs at the beginning of every calendar year.
 Each active member of the fraternity is required to complete community service hours as well as attend professional development events.
 There are committees dedicated to fostering the growth and development of the fraternity.
 Each member must be part of a committee to actively contribute to the fraternity as a whole.

 Chapters

-The fraternity lists 25 active chapters or colonies formed since it emerged in 2012.
-Active chapters are noted in bold.
-Inactive chapters are noted in italics.
+In the following list, active chapters are noted in bold and inactive chapters are in italics.